DmitroPodolsky/test_task_11/README.md

-# Test Task 2
+# Test Task 11

 ## Overview

-This application is a bot designed to solve capche.
+This application is a bot designed to collect all users from telegram group

 ## Prerequisites